hokorobi/numbers.vim/bundle/vim-taglist/README.markdown

    not support changing the window width then set the `tlist_inc_win_width` variable to 0 in the `.vimrc` file.
 5. Restart Vim.
-6. You can now use the `:TlistToggle` command to open/close the taglist window.
+6. You can now use `<C-j>` or the `:TlistToggle` command to open/close the taglist window.
 You can use the `:help taglist` command to get more information about using the taglist plugin.

 ## Supported file types